Revision policy

 Revision cycle

-As a general rule the statistics are revised according to the fixed revision cycle.
-However, deviations may occur; for example, significant changes to the statistics will entail extraordinary revisions if Danmarks Nationalbank considers it necessary to facilitate users' interpretation of data.
+As a general rule, statistics are revised according to the fixed revision cycle.
+However, deviations may occur.
+For example, significant changes to the statistics will entail extraordinary revisions if Danmarks Nationalbank considers it necessary to facilitate users’ interpretation of data.
 Deviations may also be related to the length of the revision period and the time of revision.
-Deviations are stated clearly in the NYT publication in which data is published.
+Deviations are clearly stated in the NEWS publication where data is published.

-The revision cycle is designed to follow the production cycle for the various statistics.
-It also reflects Danmarks Nationalbank's weighing of quality and costs with regard to reporters, users and Danmarks Nationalbank itself.
+The revision cycle is designed to follow the production cycle of the various statistics.
+It also reflects Danmarks Nationalbank’s weighing of quality and costs with regard to reporters, users and Danmarks Nationalbank itself.

 Documentation

-Details of the sources and methodologies applying to the individual statistics are stated in the respective "Sources and Methodologies".
-Where published data is particularly uncertain and subsequent revision should be anticipated, this is stated in footnotes to the relevant tables and charts.
+Details of the sources and methods applying to the individual statistics are stated in the respective ‘Sources and methods’.
+Where published data are particularly uncertain and subsequent revision should be anticipated, this is stated in footnotes to the relevant tables and charts.